craftcms/contact-form/README.md

 ### 1.6.0

 * Added the ability to attach multiple files to the contact email.
-* Added the ability to define additional email recipients from the template via "additionalToEmail" hidden inputs.
 * Added the ability to change the flash success message via the "successFlashMessage" setting.
 * Added the ability to override plugin settings via a `craft/config/contactform.php` config setting.
 * The "prependSender" and "prependSubject" settings can now be empty strings.